delepoulle/rawls/paper.md

 # Summary

 Global illumination methods based on stochastic techniques provide photo-realistic images.
 These methods are generally based on path tracing theory in which stochastic paths are generated from the camera point of view through each pixel toward the 3D scene.
-The Monte Carlo theory based on the rendering equation (TODO: citation) ensures that this process will converge to the correct image when the number of paths grows (TODO: citation).
+The Monte Carlo theory based on the rendering equation [@kajiya1986rendering] ensures that this process will converge to the correct image when the number of paths grows [@kollig2002efficient].
 However, they are prone to stochastic perceptual noise that can be reduced by increasing the number of paths as proved by Monte Carlo theory.

 # `.rawls` extension

-In order to tackle this perceptual noise problem, some methods have been implemented in order to variance and improve the rendered image.
+In order to tackle this perceptual noise problem, some methods have been implemented in order to variance and improve the rendered image [@delbracio2014boosting; @boughida2017bayesian].
 Unlike online rendering statisticals methods, `.rawls` (for RAW Light Simulation) extension files can be used offline into a post-processing task in order to prepare huge dataset.

 A `.rawls` file stores all RGB spectrum values before gamma correction as float (32 bits) and keeps also information about generated image (renderer used).

 `.rawls` contains 3 blocks and specific lines information within each block:

-- IHDR:
+- **IHDR:**
-    - __First line:__ next information line size into byte
+    - __First line:__ next line size into bytes information
     - __Second line:__ `{width}` `{height}` `{nbChannels}`
-- COMMENTS
+- **COMMENTS:**
     - __All lines:__ information from the renderer as comment
-- DATA
+- **DATA:**
     - __First line:__ data block size
-    - __Next lines:__ all pixels values as byte code at each line
+    - __Next lines:__ all pixels values as bytes code at each line

 # Why this package ?